 Day 3: Segovia to Granada (340 miles approx)

 Up relatively early (0800hrs) for our continued crossing of Central Spain.
 This is a great days ride starting off with a wonderful ride into the mountains south of Segovia - quite often we stop for a group picture in the snow!!
 Today’s route will take us around Madrid and through Toledo (yet another World Heritage Site!!).
 Then we head due South and into the region of Andalucia and the Sierra Nevada for our overnight stay in the beautiful city of Granada.
 The Alhambra Palace overlooking the city of Granada, stands out as the most famous example of Moorish architecture.

 Day 4: Granada to Algerciras to Chefchaouen (200miles).

 Day 4 and we will journey out of the Sierra Nevada and along the coastal roads past Malaga, Marbella, Gibraltar to the port of Algerciras.
 We will take an afternoon crossing to Tangier.
 The crossing takes about 1hr and there are usually 8 crossings a day.
 We have made it to Africa.
 The border crossing is typical of Africa - we would like to say that it is organised chaos - in reality it is just chaos but a great experience.
-We won’t spend much time in Tangiers, instead we will head South-Westwards into the foothills of the Rif mountains.
+We won’t spend much time in Tangiers, instead we will head South-Eastwards into the foothills of the Rif mountains.
 The Rif mountains are very picturesque and the road that leads to out overnight stop in the town in Chefchaouen is a great introduction to Moroccan driving.
 Our hotel in Chefchaouen is truly magical.
 A traditional Riad where each room is unique and charming.